-The thus found optimal values for the γ_k parameter tend to be distributed on an exponential scale; the increment in γ_k needed to tighten the distribution increases as the distribution gets tighter.
+The RBFNs should hence be trained to adapt regimebased GMM price distribution estimates using data on product type, game day, RFQ characteristics, and observable prices.
+Using historical game data, target parameter values can be determined by a counting process (for \overline{n}{dqk}) and by fitting distributions using (4) and (13) (for α_k and γ_k).
+A typical training dataset thus generated contains over 15,000 samples, a typical test dataset over 8,000.
+The performance of RBFNs trained on the training set can be evaluated on the test set, as the latter set is sufficiently large and representative (Mitchell 1997).
+The thus found optimal values for γ_k tend to be distributed on an exponential scale; the increment in γ_k needed to tighten the distribution increases as the distribution gets tighter.
 E.g., a distribution with a γ_k value of 2 is much more different from one with a γ_k value of 5 than a distribution with a γ_k value of 200 is from one with a γ_k value of 500, when all other parameters are fixed.
 Hence, as the required accuracy decreases for an increasing γ_k , the networks are trained to predict the natural logarithm of γ_k .

-Using Weka [37], the RBFNs can be trained relatively easily.
-The results can subsequently be saved as serialized Java objects, which enables them to be used in Java software like the MinneTAC agent.
-One drawback of using Weka is that the Weka implementation of an RBFN, RBFNetwork, can have only one output.
-Hence, a network is to be trained per dominant regime per parameter.

-Some parameters can be adjusted in the RBFNetwork implementation.
-First of all, the random seed used in the clustering process used to determine the centers of the Gaussians in the networks can be defined.
-Let this cluster seed be 0 for all networks.
+Using Weka (Witten and Frank 2005), the RBFNs can be trained relatively easily.
+The results can be saved as serialized Java objects, which can be used in Java software like MinneTAC.
+Another advantage of Weka is the availability of other model types.
+As most other models implemented in Weka are classification rather than regression models and preliminary tests indicate the preferability of the RBFN implementation (RBFNetwork) over other regression models, we use RBFNetwork.
+One drawback is that RBFNetwork can only have one output.
+Hence, we train a RBFN per dominant regime per parameter.
+We fix the random seed RBFNetwork uses in the clustering process used to determine the centers of the Gaussians in the networks.
 One can also specify a so-called ridge value, which indicates how much the regression error in estimating model parameters may diverge from the least squares measure.
 For all networks, this value is left at its default value, 1E-08.
 Other parameters are the number of clusters and the minimum standard deviation of these clusters.